 Year 3 recently enjoyed a visit from Bradford Peace Museum for a Caring for our world workshop.
 After looking again at the importance of looking after our environment the children discovered stories of local environmental and peace campaigns including the anit-nuclear movement and the Hockney family.
 In groups the children chose an issue upon which to base their own campaign, designing a logo, a banner and a badge.

 Children in years 1-4 made Christmas cards for the charity B:friend, which works with isolated old people.
 The cards went into Christmas day bundles, the old people said their favourite part of the bundle was the card from the children.

-We have been hearing about COP26 in our collective worship.
-Lots of children are now making prayer boats to send to COP26 which is a Christian Aid initiative.
-Some have drawn pictures of eyes and we are going to send them to Boris Johnson with the message that the eyes of the world are on the leaders at COP26.
+Some children in year planned a collective worship about COP26.
+Lots of children made prayer boats to send to COP26 which is a Christian Aid initiative.
+Some have drawn pictures of eyes which were sent to Boris Johnson with the message that the eyes of the world are on the leaders at COP26.
 We made a tree of promises for the hall - on one side the children wrote their own pledges and on the other they wrote messages to the world leaders.